ciphermenial/ciphermenial.github.io/_posts/2026-06-05-incus-ansible.md

 ## Configuring Ansible

-I create a folder named ansible in the root directory and change to it.
-Then create and edit `ansible.cfg`{: .filepath} with vim.
+I created a folder named ansible in the root directory and change to it.
+Then I created and edited `ansible.cfg`{: .filepath} with vim.

 ```bash
 mkdir ansible